MagaliDrumare/Self-Driving-Car-Grand-Theft-Auto-V/README.md

 * Code on sentdex GitHub : https://github.com/sentdex/pygta5

 # Code with comments :
-* GSAV_videos_1to7.py :grab the image, processing the image, region of interest,find the lines and define the lanes with cv2
+* GSAV_videos_1to7.py :grab the image, process the image, region of interest,find the lines and define the lanes with cv2
 * GSAV_videos_8to12.py : generate the data, balance the data, train the model with Alexnet, test the model.